galenseilis/old_blog/_posts/2023-03-19-a-min-max-functional-from-normalization.md

 reveals that SymPy produced the same result but with a distinct expression.

 It is easy to confirm that not all of the functionals I have tabulated above will provide a normalization onto the interval $[0,1]$.
+Because this and other properties may not be preserved, one might regard this as an "unnatural generalization".